Mist-Automation-Programmability/mist_runner_collection/README.md

 ### Current Tasks include:
 - Site Creation
+- Site Creation with Settings
 - Inventory Assignment
-- Bulk Device Actions:
+- Update Sites(Group):
+  - Firmware Settings
+  - Add Webhook to Sites
+  - Generic Site Update (put in whatever site settings you want)
+  - Delete Sites
+- Update Devices (Group):
   - Device Naming
   - Device IP
-- Bulk Site Actions:
-  - Firmware Settings
-  - Webhook
-  - Generic Site Update (put in whatever site settings you want)

 The details for each can be found under the details of each folder.